-I graduated from the University of California, Berkeley School of Law in 2008 and began my legal career at a large New York City law firm, handling complex commercial civil litigation, mostly in the areas of mass torts and product liability.
-After seven years at the firm, I decided that I wanted to take my career (and my life) in a very different direction and, so, I moved to Nashville to accept a position as a judicial law clerk to a federal district court judge.
+I graduated from law school in 2008 and began my legal career at a large law firm, handling complex commercial civil litigation.
+After seven years at the firm, I decided that I wanted to take my career (and my life) in a very different direction and, so, I accepted a position as a judicial law clerk to a federal district court judge.
 It was a true honor to work behind the scenes in federal court and really rounded out my knowledge of the legal system.
-After my two-year term as a law clerk came to an end, I was presented with the amazing opportunity to join Abby Rubenfeld in her domestic law and civil rights firm here in Nashville.
+After my two-year term as a law clerk came to an end, I was presented with the opportunity to a domestic law and civil rights firm here in Nashville.
 Then, in the summer of 2019, I launched my own law practice, Morris Family Law, PLLC, and I look forward to serving clients and being a member of the Nashville legal community for many years to come.

 I hope you will consider calling me for your legal needs.

 |Association name||Position name||Duration|

 |Tennessee Bar Association||TBA Leadership Law Class of 2018||2018 - Present|

 |Lawyers' Association for Women, Marion Griffin Chapter (Nashville, Tennessee)||N/A||2015 - Present|